EduardoPagotto/SimpleAndroidSDL/README.md

 ```
 <p>

-### Build and Deploy in Cell
+### Build and Deploy in to Cell
-It will build and install your .apk on any connected Android device
+It will build and install the .apk on any connected Android device

 1. Enable cell phone developer and connect udb cable